AI-secure/CRFL/README.md

 1. MNIST and EMNIST:
 MNIST and EMNIST datasets will be automatically downloaded into the dir `./data` during training or testing.

-2. LOAN: Download the raw dataset `loan.csv` from `https://drive.google.com/file/d/14Fr32ujeuUvCDiTGBNKDLpWfYjpbKf7q/view?usp=sharing` into the dir `./data`.
+2. LOAN: Download the raw dataset `loan.csv` from [Google Drive](https://drive.google.com/file/d/14Fr32ujeuUvCDiTGBNKDLpWfYjpbKf7q/view?usp=sharing) into the dir `./data`.
 Run
     ```shell
     python utils/loan_preprocess.py